 Skip to main content

-Budgeting modes
+Budget modes

 Commander offers three distinct modes that fundamentally change how your budget lines behave.
 You can switch between modes freely at any time.
 All modes support custom time periods (yearly, quarterly, monthly, semi-monthly, biweekly, or weekly) with customizable start dates.